myokit/myokit/CONTRIBUTING.md

 ### A. Setting up your system

 1. If you're planning to contribute to Myokit, don't check out the repo directly, but create a [fork](https://help.github.com/articles/fork-a-repo/) and then [clone](https://help.github.com/articles/cloning-a-repository/) it onto your local system .
-2. Install Myokit in development mode, with `$ python setup.py develop`.
+2. Install Myokit in development mode, with `$ pip install -e .`.
 3. [Test](#testing) if everything's working, using the test script: `$ python test --quick`.

 If you run into any issues at this stage, please discuss them with us on Github!